-In the mesosphere from 76-90 km, the hydroxyl (OH\) airglow temperature series from Longyearbyen is one of the longest continuous measurement records of winter temperatures in the world extending from 1983 to the present (Wurst et al., 2023).
-The overall daily average mesospheric temperature for the 2005 - 2012 seasons was -67.15°C, 3°C colder than studies from earlier time periods (Holmen et al. 2014).
+In the mesosphere from 76-90 km, the hydroxyl (OH) airglow temperature series from Longyearbyen is one of the longest continuous measurement records of winter temperatures in the world, extending from 1983 to the present (Wüst et al., 2023).
+The overall daily average mesospheric temperature for the 2005-2012 seasons was -67.15 °C, 3 °C colder than studies from earlier time periods (Holmen et al., 2014).
 Temperatures at 90 km altitude above Svalbard have also been determined using a meteor wind radar and subsequently calibrated by satellite measurements for the period autumn 2002 to 2019.
-The cooling rate during summer months is 9.9 ± 2.9°C decade-1 between 2002 and 2012, and 4.3 ± 1.2°C decade-1 between 2002 and 2019 (Hall et al. 2020).
+The cooling rate during summer months is 9.9 ± 2.9 °C per decade between 2002 and 2012, and 4.3 ± 1.2 °C per decade between 2002 and 2019 (Hall and Tsutsumi, 2020).
 Carbon dioxide is a major driver of long-term trends in the upper atmosphere.
-This, along with other greenhouse gas emissions, causes a general cooling effect of about -1 to -3 °C/yr at 250 km altitude (Zhang et al. 2016).
-Radar observations have also shown that the situation is different between the low and high latitude regions, with the high latitudes showing less cooling, even some warming above 300 km altitude (Lastovicka 2017).
-Similarities between the observations of atmospheric vertical temperature trends and climate model projections are pointed out by the IPCC (IPCC, 2021), which state that new techniques permit more robust quantification of temperature values and trends, allowing an improved confidence in the vertical structure of temperature changes.
+This, along with other greenhouse gas emissions, causes a general cooling effect of about -1 to $-3 \,^{\circ}\text{C} \,\text{yr}^{-1}$ at 250 km altitude (Zhang et al., 2016).
+Radar observations have also shown that the situation is different between the low- and high-latitude regions, with the high latitudes showing less cooling and even some warming above 300 km altitude (Lastovicka et al., 2017).
+Similarities between the observations of atmospheric vertical temperature trends and climate model projections are pointed out by the IPCC (IPCC, 2021), who show that new techniques permit more robust quantification of temperature values and trends, allowing for improved confidence in the vertical structure of temperature changes.

 The Svalbard region is furthermore experiencing Atlantification of the surrounding seas, as increased ocean heat is transported to the region from the west in the form of Atlantic water masses (Efstathiou et al., 2022).
-Concurrent changes in oceanographic conditions (e.g., water temperature, nutrient loading, stratification), together with transport of organisms from further south, may significantly alter species composition and productivity of Svalbard's coastal marine ecosystems (Bischof et al. 2019, Assmy et al. 2023).
-Arctic terrestrial flora and fauna are generally sensitive to warming, but trends over a period of time are heterogeneous and complex (Bjorkman et al., 2020; O'Connell et al. 2006, Pedersen et al. 2020).
-Most terrestrial Arctic endemic species in Svalbard are experiencing negative consequences induced by the warming environment (Descamps, 2017).
-In the terrestrial ecosystem, increased winter air temperatures are often accompanied by increases in the frequency of 'rain-on-snow' events, one of the most important facets of climate change with respect to impacts on flora, fauna and society (Hansen et al., 2014).
-Also, given that all the cryosphere components are inherently sensitive to temperature change especially around 0°C, Svalbard has experienced a continued net loss of ice (Meredith et al., 2019).
+Concurrent changes in oceanographic conditions (e.g. water temperature, nutrient loading, stratification), together with transport of organisms from further south, may significantly alter species composition and productivity of Svalbard's coastal marine ecosystems (Bischof et al., 2019; Assmy et al., 2023).
+Arctic terrestrial flora and fauna are generally sensitive to warming, but trends over a period of time are heterogeneous and complex (Bjorkman et al., 2020; O'Connell et al., 2006; Pedersen et al., 2020).
+Most terrestrial Arctic endemic species in Svalbard are experiencing negative consequences induced by the warming environment (Descamps et al., 2017).
+In the terrestrial ecosystem, increased winter air temperatures are often accompanied by increases in the frequency of "rain-onsnow" events, one of the most important facets of climate change with respect to impacts on flora, fauna and society (Hansen et al., 2014).
+Also, given that all the cryosphere components are inherently sensitive to temperature change especially around 0 °C, Svalbard has experienced a continued net loss of ice (Meredith et al., 2019).
 The latter is a natural integrator of climate variability and provides some of the most visible signatures of climate change, with retreating glaciers, shorter snow-covered seasons and thawing permafrost (Constable et al., 2022).

-2. Science coordination in Svalbard leading to Svalbard Integrated Arctic Earth Observing System - SIOS
+2 Science coordination in Svalbard leading to the Svalbard Integrated Arctic Earth Observing System (SIOS)